lordslair/nacritan/README.md

 This project is a backend for a Tactical Interface (IT) in the game Nacridan.
 Its purpose is to parse data received from JS user scripts.
-It's done by a Python backend (Flask API) querying a (remote) MySQL DB.
+It's done by a Python backend (Flask API) querying a MySQL DB.

 All of this inside Docker containers for portable purposes.
 These containers are powered up by Kubernetes.

 Actually, it works this way :

- - (nacritan-backend-nginx)      runs the proxy to serve the URLs, and SSL certs
+ - (nacritan-nginx)      runs the proxy to serve the URLs, and SSL certs
- - (nacritan-backend-api)        runs the Flask app
+ - (nacritan-api)        runs the Flask app
+ - (nacritan-mariadb)    runs the Database

+ Optionnal:
+ - (nacritan-adminer)     runs the DB rotating backups 24h/30d/52w/12m
- - (nacritan-backend-backup)     runs the DB rotating backups 24h/30d/52w/12m
+ - (nacritan-backup)     runs the DB rotating backups 24h/30d/52w/12m

 ### Which script does what ?